anefischer/udacity/README.md

 ### [DAND: Data Analyst Nanodegree (nd002 v11.0.0)](DAND)
 __Recommended time:__ 4 months, __Level:__ Intermediate, __Perequisite:__ Python & SQL

-Use Python, SQL, and statistics to uncover insights, communicate critical findings, and create data-driven solutions
+Learn to use Python, SQL, and statistics to find insights, communicate critical results, and create data-driven solutions.

-At the end of the course Udacity recommends to take the Data Scientist Nanodegree Programm.
+After completing this course, you can advance your skills with the Data Scientist Nanodegree Program.

 #### Projects
 - Explore Weather Trends